perez987/MP3Player/README.md

 3. Rifht button on a MP3 file to open it via Finder.

+### App is damaged and can't be opened

+If you see `App is damaged and can't be opened` when you open MP3Player for the first time, read [this](App-damaged.md).

 ## Building

 Open `Mp3Player.xcodeproj` in Xcode and build the project.